ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 id-pkix-attest-entity-key      OBJECT IDENTIFIER ::= { id-pkix-attest-entity-type 2 }
 ~~~

+TODO: do we need entity types for "platform policy" and "key policy" ?

 A PKIX Attestation MUST NOT contain more than one platform entity.
 A PKIX Attestation containing more than one platform entity is considered a fatal error by a parser since duplicate and conflicting platform claims across multiple platform entities can easily lead to security bugs.

-A PKIX Attestation MAY contain any number of key entities.
-Each key entity SHOULD describe a unique application key, multiple key entities discribing the same application key SHOULD be avoided since different or conflicting claims could lead to security issues on the part of the Verifier or Relying Party.
+A PKIX Attestation MAY contain one or more application key entities.
+Each key entity SHOULD describe a unique application key.
+Multiple ReportedEntity objects of type `entity-key` that describe the same application key SHOULD be avoided since different or conflicting claims could lead to security issues on the part of the Verifier or Relying Party.

+TODO: note that we need to be careful about whether we are attesting the AK, or only attesting application keys.

+TODO: JP to re-write the Request Entities part.

 A PKIX Attestation that contains a request entity MUST NOT contain any platform or key entities.
 Request entities SHOULD correspond one-to-one with platform and key entities that are expected to be returned.
 In other words, the request SHOULD be constructed so that the Attesting Service can easily detect whether a request entity contains platform or key claims, replace `id-pkix-attest-entity-request` by either `id-pkix-attest-entity-platform` or `id-pkix-attest-entity-key` and fill in the requested claims.
 It is a goal of this draft to keep the Attesting Service logic as simple as possible since this is security-critical code deep within the HSM, and so the Attesting Service SHOULD contain hard-coded request templates and SHOULD reject any request that does not match its template since other behivour could lead to security issues.